mevonuk/murders/README.txt

-WE analyze US gun murder data collected by the FBI.
+We analyze US gun murder data collected by the FBI.

 download-data.R - downloads csv file to data directory